 Statement of Faith

-The following statement of faith is a summary and not our exhaustive statement.
-“We believe the Bible itself, to be the infallible, written word of God and is the sole basis and final source of all that we believe.”
-For purposes of Mercy Canada faith, practice, policy, and discipline, our board of directors are the final interpretive authority on the meaning and application of the Statement of faith for Mercy Canada.
+The following statement of faith is a summary and not our exhaustive statement: “We believe the Bible itself to be the infallible, written word of God and is the sole basis and final source of all that we believe.”
+For the purposes of Mercy Canada’s faith, practice, policy, and discipline, our board of directors is the final interpretive authority on the meaning and application of the statement of faith.

 I. The Scriptures